ferkanzai/driving-game/README.md

 - Health system with 5 hearts
 - Game over screen when all hearts are lost
 - Sound effects
-- Mobile support with touch controls and swipe gestures
+- Mobile support with joystick controls
+- Customizable joystick position (bottom-right, bottom-left, or bottom-center)

 ## Development